Deadname Trans Kids, or Lose Your Jobs, Arkansas Teachers! Here’s a Legal Way to Push Back.

 I had no idea that four years of blogging, here on WordPress, had been preparing me to use this teaching tool.
 However, active blogging does require one to develop some transferable skills, especially in fields (such as what I teach) which are similar to the topics of one’s blog, as is the case here.

-This is my 28th year teaching.
+This is my 30th year teaching.
 Just as a test of my memory, I’m going to try to list every class I have ever taught, or am teaching now.
 The italics indicate the subjects which I am most confident I can teach well, whether I am teaching them currently, or not.
-Classes in my 2022-2023 teaching assignment are shown in bold.
-As for improving the others: I’ll work more on that . . . when I have the time.
+Bold indicates courses which are in my current teaching assignment.
+As for improving the ones not in italics, I’ll work more on that . . . when I have the time.

 1. Algebra I